Synergetic-Engineering/synengco-website/03-case-studies.md

 Synengco was founded out of a combined experience of over 25 years working in the industry.
 Power generation has been our bread and butter ever since.
 It is an evolving industry, requiring more and more real-time advanced analytics and decision support, to ensure electricity is provided in a cost effective and sustainable manner, regardless of the source.
 The high criticality, dynamics and complexity mean we are constantly faced with difficult and unique problems to solve, meaning our development can stay cutting-edge.

-You can see an example list of power generation components in our modelling library in SentientSystem [here]({{ site.baseurl }}/sentientsystem-library/).
+You can see an work-in-progress sample of power generation components in our SentientSystem modelling library [here]({{ site.baseurl }}/sentientsystem-library/).

 #### Soot Blowing